kailash-manasarovar/statement/docs/timeline/2025/september.md

 - I guess the paying viewers feel like they've not quite done child or baby rape but at least they're still getting a sexual hit off something equally abhorrent towards women and girls.
 - I wonder if the audiences can request their wives or girlfriends, or colleagues, are targeted .. and whether this is what happened to Mrs Lara, and Lorraine found out somehow… and reported… and was ignored... and was targeted online and manipulated into killing herself.
 - Was Mike W was manipulated into everything he did too?
+- Is this the backdrop to many of my professional experiences?

 ## My role

 - And running through all this evil and vileness is my journey through it.
-- I must have been judged another “silly little girl” ready for targeting.
+- I must have been judged just another “silly little girl”, ready for targeting.
+- When they found out I was already a child rape victim, with the films to prove it, they must have thought me non-human and from there found it very easy to justify my murder.
-- They must have thought me an easy target with no friends or family, completely isolated, and yet something was going on that no one could have imagined and, once the trap was set, there was no escape, and even as the bear teeth tightened down on the conspiring fools, they still had so little respect for women they didn’t see it coming.
+- They must have thought me an easy target with no friends or family, completely isolated, and yet something was going on that no one could have imagined and, once the divine trap was set - set in motion decades before - there was no escape, and even as the bear teeth tightened down on the conspiring fools, they still had so little respect for women and girls they didn’t see it coming the second before it hit.
 - Miracles.

 ## Future optimisms

-- It looks like they might investigate my original grooming gang case from 1989.
+- The Rape Gang Inquiry has suggested that the police might now re-investigate my original grooming rape gang case from 1989.
 - Except, now, they cannot investigate those crimes without casting an eye on the decades long conspiracy against me.
-- How exciting.
+- How exciting!
-- Some amazing investigatory team will be winning official awards for their career-case work ensnaring the nastiest, vilest, pedo porn gang, serial killing international networked community of perverts and homicidal maniacs the world has ever known.
+- Some amazing investigatory team will be winning official awards for their career-case work ensnaring the nastiest, vilest, pedo-porn gang and serial killing international networked community of perverts and homicidal maniacs the world has ever known.
 - May it be very very soon.
 - And I myself will buy them all a non-toxic pint.